PatrickBziuk/seez/src/content/books/de/example-book-root.md

 ---
 title: >-
-  The title "The Pragmatic Programmer" translates to German as "Der pragmatische Programmierer."
+  The title "The Pragmatic Programmer" can be translated into German as "Der pragmatische Programmierer."
 subtitle: Your Journey to Mastery
 tags:
   - programming